miyakoj/LibManToUpdate/README.md

 Only Windows as of now.

 ## How to run
 Clone the repo and execute in your favorite IDE.
-You can also execute it from `\bin` after build.

 ## Other software used